 Another option is to buy your ETFs through a traditional financial advisor.
 Advisors, hopefully, will know more than you about choosing the perfect ETF for your needs, as well as how each ETF fits into your larger portfolio.
 The disadvantage is you’re going to pay relatively high fees.
 Most traditional investment advisors make their living by charging you a percentage of any money they manage.
 That fee — which could be well north of 2% annually — can run counter to one of the main advantages of the ETF.
 Yep: ETFs charge extremely low fees but these advisors charge their fees on top of what the ETFs charge.

-Lastly, you may buy ETFs through an automated online investment service like Wealthsimple.
-(Some call us robo-advisors because your account is largely handled by precise computer algorithms.
+Lastly, you may buy ETFs through an automated online investment service.
+(Some call them robo-advisors because your account is largely handled by precise computer algorithms.
 But all the actual human beings who design portfolios and talk to you on the phone when you need help don’t think of themselves as robots.)
 Robo-advisors charge management fees on top of what the ETFs charge too.
-The major advantage of an automated online investment service is that it offers the institutional knowledge and guidance offered by traditional advisors, for lower (0.50% - 0.40%) management fees.
+The major advantage of an automated online investment service is that it offers the institutional knowledge and guidance offered by traditional advisors, for lower management fees.

 We’re certainly a little biased, but we think the best home for a first-time investor, or a hundredth time investor for that matter, is Wealthsimple.
 We offer state of the art technology, low fees and the kind of personalized, friendly service you might have not thought imaginable from an automated investing service.
 Get started investing with Wealthsimple.